kordastilab/ImmunoCluster/README.md

 ## 1\.
 Introduction

-In this walkthrough we will learn to perform immune profiling and examine the from changes in immune populations from human PBMC.
+In this walkthrough we will learn to perform immune profiling with immunoCluster and examine changes in immune populations from human PBMC following bone marrow transplantation (BMT).

 We will start with pre-gated .fcs data files.
-The samples were taken from patients following hematopoetic reconsitution in leukemia patients following BMT.
-The dataset represents 15 individuals, sampled at multiple time points after BMT, for a total of 28 samples.
+The samples were taken from patients following hematopoetic reconstitution in leukemia patients following BMT.
+The dataset represents 15 individuals, sampled at two time points (Day 30 and 90) after BMT, for a total of 28 samples.
 Of these patients, a small subset suffered from graft versus host disease (GvHD, n = 3), whereas most other patients did not experience such complications.

 We have performed gating cleanup on a subset of the dataset which can be